Neutering Dogs: Yes or No?

 I agree with their philosophy if you only look at neutering or spaying as an overpopulation prevention method and to keep inbreeding and backyard breeding under control.
 If you would ask your local veterinarian what to do he will surely tell you to neuter or spay your dog.
 His advice will be health or temperament motivated.
 In my opinion it is more dollar motivated than anything else.

 Many reasons will be mentioned to do this.
 The most common used is that it will control or even eliminated aggression or dominance in dogs.
-The reality is that this will only be true in a very small percentage of dogs.
+The reality is that this will only be true in a very small percentage of dogs, and in fact it can go the other way.

 Owners for years thought that neutering would cure dominance or aggression problems if the neutering was done before 1 year of age.
 Many including myself have since learned that I was dead wrong.